randallwvr90/python-api-challenge/README.md

     * Cloudiness vs. Latitude
     * Wind Speed vs. Latitude
   * A linear regression will be run on each of these relationships.
 Each of the above relationships will be displayed along with a linear regression on a pair of plots: one for the Northern Hemisphere and one for the Southern Hemisphere.
   * The analysis and data will be saved in a CSV file and PNG images of each scatter plot.
-These will be saved in the WeatherPyResults directory.
+These will be saved in the output_data directory.
 * VacationPy
   *